ImoutoChan/ImoutoBooruParser/README.md

 var loader = new GelbooruApiLoader(...);
 ```

-The recommended way to consume them is to regiter them in your container:
+The recommended way to consume them is to register them in your container:

 ```csharp
 services.AddBooruParsers();